 If an instructor claims to have worked with a well known instructor, be very careful because what they mean by "worked with" may be that they took some lessons from the instructor rather than having apprenticed under them.
 Taking some lessons isn't training to be an instructor!
 Ask how long they taught with the instructor.
 It takes a long time to develop an in-depth understanding of a particular golf swing style.
 A few months doesn't begin to cut it!

 Also, don't be fooled by those high tech teaching facilities you'll find in many cities.
 You might be impressed by the equipment, but the instruction is only as good as the person using the equipment!
 These instructors generally have no more training, and possibly less, than what you'll find elsewhere.
-The bottom line is that a good instructor can possibly be found anywhere, but don't make the mistake of assuming that because someone is a Golf Professional they are a good instructor.
-The nearest "quality" golf instructor may be your local Golf Professional or Teaching Professional, but then again, it may not be.
+The bottom line is that a good instructor can possibly be found anywhere, but don't assume that because someone is a Golf Professional they are a good instructor.
+The nearest "quality" golf instructor may be your local Golf Professional or Teaching Professional, but then again, there may not be a truly good instructor within hours of you.
 I know I sound like a broken record, but ultimately, you are responsible for the quality of instruction you receive so if you want to become a much better golfer, interview until you find the person you want to learn from.

 As a personal example of how strongly I feel about the importance of acquiring the highest quality golf instruction, I moved from Los Angeles, where I had taken many lessons from a variety of instructors, to Florida to work with the instructor I felt would be able to most help me improve.
-You probably aren't as serious about your golf as I was, but if you want to improve your golf game you should at least make an effort to find the best instructor in your area.
+You probably aren't as serious about your golf as I was, but if you want to improve your golf game you should at least make an effort to find the instructor that is the best fit for you in your area.

 Casey Eberting Golf Instruction

 ©Copyright 1997-2021, All Rights Reserved